leap-laboratories/leap_ie/README.md

 results = engine.generate(project_name="interpretability", model=your_model, class_list=['hotdog', 'not_hotdog'], config= {"leap_api_key": "YOUR_LEAP_API_KEY", "input_dim":[3, 224, 224]})

 ```
 Currently we support image classification models only.
 We expect the model to take a batch of images as input, and return a batch of logits (NOT probabilities).
+For best results, you might have to tune the [config](#config) a bit.

 ## Results

-The generate function returns a pandas dataframe.
+The generate function returns a pandas dataframe, containing [prototypes](#what-is-a-prototype?), [entanglements](#what-is-entanglement?), and [feature isolations](#what-is-feature-isolation?).
+If used with samples (see [Sample Feature Isolation](#sample-feature-isolation)), the dataframe contains feature isolations for each sample, for the target classes (if provided), or for the top 3 predicted classes.

 If you're in a jupyter notebook, you can view these inline using engine.display_results(results), but for the best experience we recommend you head to the [leap app](https://app.leap-labs.com/) to view your prototypes and isolations, or [log directly to your weights and biases dashboard](#weights-and-biases-integration).

 ## Supported Packages